VoronDesign/VoronUsers/printer_mods/AlexanderT-Moss/270-Clamping-Hinges/README.md

 ### Update Log ###

-**11.12.21** - Made subtle changes to dimensions to hold panels closer together whilst having them fully seated in the clamps for maximum strength, also changed recommended print settings for stronger face_plate_back.stl.
+**11.12.21** - Made subtle changes to dimensions to hold panels closer together whilst having them fully seated in the clamps for maximum strength, also changed recommended print settings for stronger face_plate_bottom.stl.

  ### Using Foam Tape ###